 In August 2015 the Dayton Rural Preservation Society (DRPS) submitted ZRA 160, which included many of the recommendations contained in the Minority Report.
-In response, DPZ was asked to convene a work group to assess the ZRA and to provide recommended changes.
-The Mulch Work Group (MWG) met from November 2015 through March 2016 and included four Task Force members (two from the farming community and two residents); supported by DPZ staff.
+In response, DPZ was asked to convene a work group to assess the ZRA and to provide recommended changes, which ultimately became ZRA 180.

+The Mulch Work Group (MWG) met from November 2015 through March 2016.
+It included four Task Force members (two from the farming community and two residents) and was supported by DPZ staff.
 The MWG discussed many of the same issues as the Task Force; however, its focus was much narrower - to guide the development of Zoning Regulations.
 Topics included: